 HLTH 499: Professional Internship in Health Promotion

-All students enrolled in the Public Health Major, Health Promotion Concentration or the prior Health Promotion Major, CHES Concentration must complete a 3-credit-hour internship in an approved organization or agency that will allow the student to fulfill three of the seven Areas of Responsibility for a Health Educator.
+All students enrolled in the Public Health Major, Community Health Promotion Concentration or the prior Community Health Promotion Major, CHES Concentration must complete a 3-credit-hour internship in an approved organization or agency that will allow the student to fulfill three of the seven Areas of Responsibility for a Health Educator.

 Public Health, Pre-Clinical Concentration students may choose between a 2-hour internship or a Senior Seminar (Research) class.
 The goal of the internship is to provide students the opportunity to use knowledge and skills acquired in the academic program under the direction and supervision of a preceptor/supervisor.
 The internship allows students to gain valuable experience as he or she prepares to enter the workforce upon graduation.